The weekend of Friday, Feb. 2 – depart Sunday Feb. 4, 2024, will be the THIRTY-FOURTH ANNUAL Yosemite Valley winter trip.

 (Please do keep track of the last day to cancel with only a $10 (or other small) fee.)

-In early September, club members got four large campsites in a row in Upper pines (the only campground open in the winter that you can park at your campsite for the Friday, Feb.
-2 – depart Sunday Feb.
-4, 2024 They intend to share them, but other people could still get their own.
+In early September 2024, club members got four large campsites in a group in Upper Pines (the only campground open in the winter that you can park at your campsite) for the Friday, Jan.
+31 – depart Sunday Feb.
+2, 2025 which they intend to share, but other people could still get their own.
+If you want to get your own campsite, please do come to a club meeting, talk about it and get advice on how to do it.

 ——————————————————————-